MaxXSoft/YuLang/README.md

 * `llvm` 8.0 or later
 * C++ compiler supporting C++17

+You may want to check the toolchain configuration in `toolchain.mk`.
 Then you can build this repository by executing the following command lines:

 ```
 $ git clone --recursive https://github.com/MaxXSoft/YuLang.git